paketo-buildpacks/blog/content/posts/0040-spring-boot-performance.md

 This application uses Spring Boot 2.0.0.RELEASE.
 Open Source updates for 2.0.x ended on 2019-03-31.
 ```

 The warning is printed in bold yellow so it is hard to miss in your build logs, but it does **not** fail the build — it is purely informational.
+That said, if you don't look closely at your build logs, you could miss it; you could "watch" your logs in CI and trigger an alarm based on this warning message though.

 This is a small but practical safety net: if you are building an image from a dependency-locked project that nobody has touched in a while, the buildpack will surface the EOL status without you having to check the Spring release calendar manually.